 It's lovely having friends or family call or drop by, but if deadlines are looming – you'll have to find a diplomatic way to get rid of them.
 Say something like:

 "I'm sorry I can't invite you in/talk to you right now.
-I'm up to my neck in deadlines and really need to buckle down.
+I'm up to my neck in deadlines and need to buckle down.
 Can we catch up later when I'm not pulling my hair out?
 When's a good time for you?"

 When a friend wants some free advice

-This is a tricky one.
+It's a tricky one.
 You want to help your friend, but you can't work for free.
 Handle this situation by gently pointing out that you have fees and will charge accordingly.
 Say something like:

 "I'm so flattered you've come to me for help.
 I'd love to offer my services.
 Here's my business card, which includes my website address.
 If you want to call or email me during office hours, I'd be happy to discuss my rates."